Thinking only of todays catch, Not tomorrows Kill

 Some of the areal

 concentrations found in samples have been several hundred thousand pieces, weighing a total of 5 kg or more per square kilometre.
-With an estimated area for the patch in the Pacific Ocean about the size of North America itself, that adds up to a lot o'junk.
+The patch in the Pacific Ocean is about the size of North America, so that's a lot of junk.

 Search this site for more information now.